 A similar story emerged from Slavic countries dating back before even Christian Traditions.
 Which became more popular in the mid-19th century and during Soviet times, as an alternate for the more western attached Santa Claus.
 Ded Moroz, also known as Father Frost, is said to be a Winter Wizard.

 He could be seen as a more similar figure to Jack Frost, or ‘Old Man Winter’, however, he retains similarities to Santa when he brings toys and treats to children on New Years Day (again, to avoid more religious aspects of the western traditions).

 The Santa name that we’re most familiar with in modern times is an obvious amalgamation of all these fantastic traditions, and names for Santa Claus.
 The addition of our own tales and traditions make him an even more unique character.
 Further books and articles were written, adding more to the evolution until we came to the everyday symbol that we know and love today.

-Many countries offer their own unique interpretations for the Santa Claus legend and many have their own unique traditions.
+While many countries offer their own unique interpretations for the Santa Claus legend and many have their own unique traditions.
 Even under the name of ‘Santa Claus’, there are different Languages for the same name.
-Here are a few names for Santa Claus in other Languages:
+Here are a few examples.

 A few ways to say Santa Claus in Different Languages

 Papá Noel, Père Noël, Julenissen, Święty Mikołaj, Άγιος Βασίλης, Babbo Natale,Weihnachtsmann, Ježíšek, jultomten, Moș Crăciun are just a few exampes of Santa in other lanuges.
 And here’s how to say them: